edmundobiglia/exctotmx-backend/README.md

 ## How it works

-The TMX file is a XML file that follows a common structure, so this app basically allows you upload a bilingual .xlsx file (containing source text in column A and corresponding translations in column B).
-It then reads the .xlsx, generates an array of `[source, translation]` tuples, then maps it into the proper XML translation units.
-The app then combines all translations units into one single big string, which is used to generate the TMX file on the frontend.
+The TMX file is an XML file that follows a common structure, so this app basically allows you upload a bilingual .xlsx file (containing source text in column A and corresponding translations in column B).

-The frontend also does some validation, **showing an error** if:

-- File is not a .xlsx file (checks the extension as well as the MIME type of the updloaded file)
-- A source and target language is not selected
-- Source and target languages are the same (they must be different)

-## Backend Dependencies

-The backend was built in Node.js, with Express.
+The backend uses **Express.js**, **Multer** to handle the uploaded file, then uses the library **Excel.JS** to read the uploaded .xlsx file and map it into an array of `[source, translation]` tuples, which is in turn mapped into the proper XML translation units.
+The app then combines all translations units into one single big string containing the TMX dataa, which is sent which sent to the frontend for download.